petk/php-build-system/docs/differences.md

   `ext_shared`) where they shouldn't.
 PHP Windows build system has similar configure option `--enable-snapshot-build` (and `--disable-all`).

+* Better cross-compiling support with CMake toolchain files and ability to set the cross-compiling emulator.

 ## Bugs fixed

 * Building inside folder with spaces.